 How will this affect on-demand charter flights?

 We’ve seen a significant uptick in on-demand private jet charter flights as we help customers make their travel arrangements.
 As demand for private jet charter rises, the market is likely to become saturated with requests.
-We recommend booking as soon as possible in order to secure your preferred aircraft for your next trip, or explore private jet-specific memberships, which features guaranteed aircraft availability and locked-in rates.
+We recommend booking as soon as possible in order to secure your preferred aircraft for your next trip, or explore private jet card memberships, which features guaranteed aircraft availability and locked-in rates.

 What is Magellan Jets doing to ensure health and safety?

 In response to the escalating coronavirus situation, Magellan Jets has assembled an expert safety task force in order to provide our members and clients with an additional layer of protection.
 As part of the initiative, our task force is actively communicating with our operators to ensure the highest standards are followed, as well as making sure clients are more comfortable by accommodating any special requests.
 In addition to consistently adhering to Magellan Jets Preferred Network (MJPN) standards, operators that work with us are expected to follow enhanced aircraft cleaning and sanitization protocols after every flight segment, as outlined by the safety task force.
+Read a full outline of our enhanced guidelines here.

 ARE THERE ANY New REQUIREMENTS FOR BOARDING?